-Because the important word there is: “May.”
+Because the important word there is when it comes to discussing menopause is: “May.”

 What may happen to me may not happen to you.
 I have never suffered night sweats (they sound horrendous and my sympathies if you do) while my hot flushes were over quite quickly and never too bad.
 Or perhaps they were bad but my body could cope with them better than other women’s bodies?
 Who knows?

 That’s the thing: every one of us is different and every one of us will experience menopause in a different way.

 That’s why it’s important to talk about what we’re going through.
 Grinning and bearing it does nothing to help those around us – and certainly not the women suffering in silence because they don’t want to let the sisterhood down.

 Society has taken great strides in breaking down the taboos around mental health.
 We know that talking about our feelings and sharing we’re going through are among the biggest steps we can take in getting well.